-Each SAFETY CAR shall be in a different colour.
+SAFETY CARS can be in different colours.

-When the Clerk of the Course Course/Race Director decides to call in the "SAFETY CARS", they must first realise a full lap of the circuit, with their orange revolving/flashing lights off, but overtaking remains forbidden until the "SAFETY CARS" leave the track.
+When the Clerk of the Course Course/Race Director decides to call in the "SAFETY CARS", they must switch off their orange revolving/flashing lights at the first SC post and leave the track at the next Safety Car post.

+Overtaking remains forbidden until the "SAFETY CARS" leave the track.

 The "SAFETY CARS" must leave the track at the same time.